commial/experiments/windows-defender/ASR/README.md

 ### Hidden rule

-We can even find an undocumented rule:
+There is even an undocumented rule:

 ```lua
 GetRuleInfo = function()